pikaro/tofu-docs/README.md

 # The exit code to return if changes were made to the documentation
 changed_exit_code: 0
+# The exit code to return if no changes were made to the documentation
+unchanged_exit_code: 0

 # Target file to write the documentation to
 # README.md would be relative to the module path